VictorlReis/ConwaysGameOfLife/README.md

-# SearchLocationApi
+# Conways Game Of Life
 ## Description
-This is an API project built with .NET 8 minimal APIs, using Entity Framework, Sqlite and FluentValidation.
+This is an API project built with .NET 8 minimal APIs, using Entity Framework and Sqlite.
 For the unit tests I used XUnit and Moq.

 ### Requirements
 .NET 8 SDK